jengalas/pz-adventures-jekyll/_posts/2007/2007-09-09-acadia-adventures-2007-day-4.md

 surveymarks: true
 post_id: 129
 layout: post
+galleries:
+  gallery1:
+    suffix: cs
+    images:
+    - filename: P1040449
+      alt: I love these moss and lichen covered ledges!
+    - filename: IMG_1743
+      alt: Rich in the middle of a colorful scene.
+    - filename: IMG_1745
+      alt: Fall is coming soon.
+    - filename: IMG_1746
+      alt: Beautiful ocean views
+    - filename: IMG_1749
+      alt: A splash of color!
+    - filename: P1040461
+      alt: The trail was slippery in spots!
+  gallery2:
+    suffix: cs
+    images:
+    - filename: pe1905
+      alt: NGS Triangulation Station Disk WEST PEAK
+    - filename: pe1905g3
+      alt: Our measurements and observations make us almost certain these are the anchors from the old summer house mentioned in the description.
+    - filename: pe1905rm1g2
+      alt: Looking SSE toward RM 1 (on the small outcropping in the distance) from the summit sign near the station.
 ---

 This Sunday morning dawned clear and bright.
 Of course, we were still in bed long past sunrise so we missed the spectacle of it all, but the weatherman and the cool morning air assured me that the skies had stayed clear right through the night.